The Bells of Saint John: Production

 Writer Steven Moffat described the premise as the traditional 'Doctor Who' thing of taking something omnipresent in your life and making it sinister, if something did get in the Wi-Fi, we'd be kind of screwed.
 Nobody had really done it before, so I thought, 'It's time to get kids frightened of Wi-Fi!'
 However, he denied that his intention was to give a warning about technology, but rather tell an adventure story about a "new way [for aliens] to invade" based on something viewers were familiar with.
-Producer Marus Wilson suggested that the episode be an "urban thriller", as the story would already be set in contemporary London to introduce Clara and the Wi-Fi monsters.
+Producer Marcus Wilson suggested that the episode be an "urban thriller", as the story would already be set in contemporary London to introduce Clara and the Wi-Fi monsters.
 Moffat compared the style to James Bond and The Bourne Identity.
 Moffat said that the episode was "an action roller coaster" rather than a story intended to be scary.

 Despite being announced as the actress to portray the new companion, Jenna-Louise Coleman had first appeared as two different characters, called Oswin and Clara respectively, in "Asylum of the Daleks" and "The Snowmen", but "The Bells of Saint John" introduces the character who will be the Doctor's travelling companion.
 Coleman played each version of the character as a different individual with "trust that there would be a payoff" to her mystery.
 Moffat described this version of Clara as "more real-world", and actor Matt Smith stated that Clara "reignites [the Doctor's] curiosity in the universe and gives him his mojo back".

 The read-through for "The Bells of Saint John" took place on 19 September 2012 at Roath Lock.
 It is the first Doctor Who episode to be directed by Colm McCarthy.
 Filming began on 8 October; some occurring in London, at the Westminster Bridge and alongside the River Thames, with motorbike scenes at the London locations shot around 16 October 2012.
 The rooftop scenes were filmed at Grange St Paul's Hotel.
 The location was intended to be in Covent Garden, but was changed to a location with a better view of The Shard.